BBS-Lab/nova-toast-ui-editor-field/README.md

 You may configure the underlying Toast UI Editor instance with the following field's methods.
 Checkout [Toast UI - Vue Editor](https://github.com/nhn/tui.editor/tree/master/apps/vue-editor#props) documentation.

+> You may also configure defaults in config-file.

 #### initialEditType